 Unfortunately not, although it can plot inequalities nicely if written in a single line. pic.twitter.com/jmRif6yvFL

 — Albin LABELLE (@Noteadviser) July 24, 2018

-The announcement earlier in May stating that OneNote may support functions, puzzled me…
+Microsoft’ announcement stating that OneNote may support functions puzzled me for a while…

 In fact, it seems that Microsoft was simply announcing support for multiple equations plotted in the same graph, as illustrated in the previous section.

 And I am not merely quibbling about wording (function or equation ?) : as a matter of fact, experimenting with the same equation written in similar ways (equation & function), I noticed that OneNote makes a confusion with the f in f ( x ) , believing it’s a parameter…